 Plus minimum of:

-5 GCSEs at grade C or above to include English Language, Mathematics and Science (equivalents accepted).
+Five GCSEs at grade C or grade 4 or above to include English Language, Mathematics, Biology or Combined Science (or equivalent qualification).

 Additional entry requirements: